Chicago (play): Act Two

-On the afternoon of May 3rd, one month after Roxie's crime, Velma stands on a table in the ward having her dressed hemmed by Mrs. Morton, as a figure sitting in the rocking chair sews, Liz scrubs the floors, and Roxie lounges about.
-Velma rants about how she had ordered a Marshall Field's dress for her trial, believing them to have sent her an empty box, unbeknownst that Roxie had stolen it.
+On the afternoon of May 3, one month after Roxie's crime, Velma stands on a table in the ward having her dress hemmed by Mrs. Morton, as a figure sitting in the rocking chair sews, Liz scrubs the floors, and Roxie lounges about.
+Velma rants about how she had ordered a Marshall Field's dress for her trial, believing them to have sent her an empty box, unaware that Roxie had stolen it.
 The rocking figure, revealed to be Moonshine Maggie, a Hungarian immigrant jailed for a framed murder via poisoned moonshine, is ushered out for a visit, amidst her crying and moaning.

 Jake enters and encounters Mrs. Morton, relaying details about his newest woman criminal scoop, Kitty Baxter.
 After a brief conversation with Liz, he meets with Roxie, who suggests him some ideas to get her back in the spotlight such as an auction on Velma's dress under the guise that she owned it.
 Jake pushes back, and tells her to wait until her trial starts before she'll make the papers again.
-Maggie wails from the other room, and is forcefully brought back to tell Jake and the mocking Mrs. Morton her story in poor English and pleading to see her baby, the lone survivor of her incident, before being sent away to execution, calling the former Uncle Sam in an attempt at forgiveness.
+Maggie wails from the other room, and is forcefully brought back to tell Jake and the mocking Mrs. Morton her story in poor English and pleading to see her baby, the lone survivor of her incident, before being sent away to execution, addressing Jake as Uncle Sam in an attempt at gaining forgiveness.
 Velma leaves for her trial, followed by Mary Sunshine, who is accosted by Roxie for a new story.

 Kitty stops Sunshine in the ward, who asks for a few words for her column: receiving "go to Hell".
-Kitty admonishes her robbery career to the reporters, and boasts that the majority of her crimes were committed by her alone.
+Kitty recounts her robbery career to the reporters, and boasts that the majority of her crimes were committed by her alone.
 Sunshine is frightened at her admission, and plays nice in the bandit's presence.
 Roxie and Kitty argue about their popularity in the tabloids, after Kitty says that she'd never heard of her.
 The argument spirals into a fight, and Roxie feigns unconsciousness to have everyone leave the room.
 She confides to the Matron, Jake, and Mary Sunshine that she's pregnant, causing all sorts of speculation and attention amongst the reporters regarding potential headlines and stories.

-Billy enters, asking about how this could have happened, with Roxie giving vague answers.
+Billy Flynn enters, asking about how this could have happened, with Roxie giving vague answers.
 Amos arrives, believing himself the father, and is confronted by Billy who convinces him to divorce Roxie as part of her public strategy to her sympathy.
 Babe photographs Roxie holding Maggie's baby dress she was sewing in the chair, passing it off as her own handiwork.